Navigating the MCA

 Services for people who are blind, low-vision, or color blind

-When purchasing admission tickets or to an event please indicate if you are interested in any of our accessibility services; better yet give us a call at 312-397-4010 to plan your visit with us.
+When purchasing admission tickets or to an event please indicate if you are interested in any of our accessibility services; better yet give the Box Office a call at 312-397-4010 to plan your visit with us.
 As some services require advance planning, we recommend that you make arrangements two weeks in advance of your visit.

 With the redesign of our website, the museum has committed to adhering to ADA standards for web accessibility.
 Our web team is also working on some groundbreaking accessibility initiatives that mirror our institutional mission to be a leading contemporary art museum that offers greater access to the visual arts.
 Read more about these initiatives.

 Edlis Neeson Theater

 We encourage you to contact our Box Office team at 312-397-4010 before attending events in the Edlis Neeson Theater.
 A team member can lead you to our wheelchair accessible seating or have an assistive listening device ready, free of charge.

 For information on accessibility options such as American Sign Language interpretation, open captioning, and audio description, call the Box Office at 312-397-4010 at least two weeks in advance.